mibes/couch-rs/README.md

 Be sure to check [CouchDB's Documentation](http://docs.couchdb.org/en/latest/index.html) in detail to see what's possible.

+## Running tests

+Make sure that you have an instance of CouchDB 2.0+ running, either via the supplied `docker-compose.yml` file or by yourself.
+It must be listening on the default port.

+And then
+`cargo test -- --test-threads=1`

+Single-threading the tests is very important because we need to make sure that the basic features are working before actually testing features on dbs/documents.

 ## Why the name "Sofa"

 CouchDB has a nice name, and I wanted to reflect that.